-The purpose of this policy is to establish guidelines for all information that resides on all official and unofficial Longwood University websites, including remotely hosted web pages, to ensure a consistent and coordinated message.
+The purpose of this policy is to establish guidelines for information that resides on university and employee webpages, including remotely hosted webpages, to ensure a consistent and coordinated message.

-This policy applies to all individuals accessing official and unofficial university websites for the purpose of web page development and maintenance.
+This policy applies to all individuals accessing university and employee webpages for the purpose of webpage development and maintenance.

-- Official university websites: Official university websites are defined as websites created for university entities including colleges, departments, administrative offices and programs.
+- University webpages: University webpages are defined as webpages created for university entities including colleges, departments, administrative offices and programs.

-- Individual academic and administrative units that publish information on official university websites are responsible for ensuring that the published information is factually accurate and up-to-date on a continuous basis.
+- Individual academic and administrative units are responsible for ensuring that the published information is factually accurate and up-to-date on a continuous basis.

-- Unofficial university websites are the sole responsibility of the website creator.
+- Employee webpages are the sole responsibility of the webpage creator.

-- All official and unofficial university websites must present a positive image of the university.
+- All university and employee webpages must present a positive image of the university.

-- All official and unofficial university websites must comply with United States copyright laws, laws of the Commonwealth of Virginia, local regulations and other university policies including the Longwood University Acceptable Use of Information Technology Resources and Systems Policy.
+- All university and employee webpages must comply with United States copyright laws, laws of the Commonwealth of Virginia, local regulations and other university policies including the Longwood University Acceptable Use of Information Technology Resources and Systems Policy.

-- Official and unofficial university websites cannot be used for personal gain without the prior approval of the vice president responsible for that area.
+- University and employee webpages cannot be used for personal gain or contain paid external advertising without the prior approval of the vice president responsible for that area.

-This policy does not apply to blogs, social media websites or student websites; however, other university policies and guidelines may apply.
+- This policy does not apply to social media or student websites; however, other university policies and guidelines may apply.